ElasticSA/eskb_doc_vac/README.md

 Expects the following original doc input fields:
  - _data - Base64 encoded pdf page (binary) content, from which text will be extracted
+ - _from - Start page number
- - _number - Page number
+ - _to - End page page number
+ - _title - Excerpt title
- - _bookmarks - Page bookmark list
+ - _bookmarks - Excerpt bookmark list
  - document.*

-The pipeline will take _data, _number, & _bookmarks and create the page.* object.
+The pipeline will take _fields and create the excerpt.* object.
 It will then populate the 'content' semantic search field.

 This pipeline is created in do_setup_ingest() of the script